mvfki/ggfla/README.md

-# ggfla - GGPlot2 Extension for Fixed-length Axis
+# ggfla - GGPlot2 Extension for Fixed-Length Axis

 This package is initially intended for making scanpy-style short-arrow axis in ggplot2.
 This package implements what is desired in the most appropriate way--exactly